Arantxa Rus

+Arantxa Rus ([aːˈrɑɲtɕaː ˈrʏs]; born 13 December 1990) is a Dutch professional tennis player.

+She won one WTA Tour singles title at the 2023 Hamburg Open and four in doubles.

-Her biggest singles successes to date are a second-round upset over world No. 2, Kim Clijsters, at the 2011 French Open, saving two match points in the second set, reaching the fourth round at the 2012 French Open, and defeating world No. 5, Samantha Stosur, in the 2012 Wimbledon Championships to reach the third round.
-Her maiden WTA Tour title was winning the 2017 Swedish Open doubles event, partnering Quirine Lemoine.
+Her biggest singles successes to date include a second-round upset over world No. 2, Kim Clijsters, at the 2011 French Open, reaching the fourth round at the 2012 French Open, and defeating world No. 5, Samantha Stosur, in the 2012 Wimbledon Championships to reach the third round.

-Tennis career
+Career

 2005–07

-At age 14, Arantxa played her first ITF Women's Circuit tournament at Alkmaar where she lost in the second round to Julie Coin.
+At age 14, Rus played her first ITF Women's Circuit tournament at Alkmaar where she lost in the second round to Julie Coin.
 In 2006, she played two more ITF events at Heerhugowaard and Vlaardingen, reaching the semifinals at the latter.

-In 2007, Rus continued playing on the ITF Circuit winning her first title at Vlaardingen and second at Alphen aan de Rijn.
-In San Luis Potosí, she reached the final, but lost in three sets.
+In 2007, Rus continued playing on the ITF Circuit, winning her first title at Vlaardingen and second at Alphen aan de Rijn.
+In San Luis Potosí, she reached the final but lost in three sets.

 In 's-Hertogenbosch, she was granted a wildcard to play her first WTA Tour main draw.
-She lost to Alona Bondarenko 1–6, 1–6 in the first round.

-Her end-of-season 2007 ranking was 465.
+She lost to Alona Bondarenko, in the first round.
+Her end-of-season 2007 ranking was No. 465.

-2008: Turned pro
+2008: Juniors Grand Slam champion and turning pro

-At the junior level, she won the Australian Open and reached the semifinals at Roland Garros and quarterfinals at Wimbledon.
+In 2008, Rus won the girls' singles title at the Australian Open, defeating Jessica Moore in the final and reached the semifinals at Roland Garros and quarterfinals at Wimbledon.
+Later that year, she became the world No. 1 junior player.

-In April, she won an ITF title in Bari beating four seeded players along the way, including Lucie Hradecká and Alberta Brianti.
+In April 2008, she won an ITF title in Bari beating four seeded players en-route, including Lucie Hradecká and Alberta Brianti.
 Rus was given another wildcard to play at 's-Hertogenbosch, where she was defeated in the first round by Mariya Koryttseva.

-In September, she played qualifications in Guangzhou winning both matches and reaching the main draw.
-In the first round, she beat Yanina Wickmayer in three sets.
+In September, she played qualifying in Guangzhou winning both matches.
+In the first round of the main draw, she beat Yanina Wickmayer, in three sets.
 This was her first main-draw win on the WTA Tour.
-Rus reached the quarterfinals by beating Gisela Dulko.
-However, she lost to Camille Pin, in straight sets.
+Rus reached the quarterfinals by beating Gisela Dulko, before losing to Camille Pin, in straight sets.

-After qualifying, she reached the second round in Tashkent losing to top seed Peng Shuai, in two sets.
+She made it through the qualifying and reached the second round in Tashkent losing to top seed Peng Shuai, in two sets.
 In Opole, she won another ITF tournament, her second in 2008, and fourth overall.

-She ended the year ranked 188.
+She ended the year ranked No. 188.